 Conflict Resolution and Respectful Engagement

-To effectively incorporate emotional intelligence into DEI training, you can adopt the following strategies:
+For instance, to effectively incorporate emotional intelligence into DEI training, you can adopt the following strategies:

 Self-Reflection and Awareness

 DEI training should encourage participants to reflect on their own biases, assumptions, and privileges.
-Working on their self-awareness, participants can recognize their stressors, challenge their biases, and take ownership of their personal growth and development.
+Working on their self-awareness, participants can recognize stressors, challenge their biases, and take ownership of their personal growth and development.

 Effective Communication Skills